GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

     ```

 1. You should also see a prompt in the prompt view (the same prompt in main.go) below.
 You need to edit this prompt in **main.go** but can test it out by changing the input, model and other params in the UI.
-1. Test it out: Add a query "I want to watch a movie", and leave the rest empty and click on **RUN**.
+1. Test it out: Add a *userMessage* "I want to watch a movie", and leave the rest empty and click on **RUN**.
 1. The model should respond by translating this into a random language (this is what the prompt asks it to do).
 1. You need to rewrite the prompt (in main.go) and test the model's outputs for various inputs such that it does what it is required to do (refer to the goal of challenge 2).
 Edit the prompt in **main.go** and **save** the file.
 The updated prompt should show up in the UI.
-If it doesn't just refresh the UI.
+If it doesn't, just refresh the Genkit UI page.
 You can also play around with the model parameters.
 1. After you get your prompt working, it's now time to get implement the flow.
 Navigate to  **chat_server_go/cmd/standaloneFlows/queryTransform.go**.
 You should see something that looks like this (code snippet below).
 What you see is that we define the dotprompt and specify the input and output format for the dotprompt.
 The prompt is however never invoked.
 We create an empty **queryTransformFlowOutput** and this will always result in the default output.
 You need to invoke the prompt and have the model generate an output for this.

     ```go
     func GetQueryTransformFlow(ctx context.Context, model ai.Model, prompt string) (*genkit.Flow[*QueryTransformFlowInput, *QueryTransformFlowOutput, struct{}], error) {

+    // Defining the dotPrompt
      queryTransformPrompt, err := dotprompt.Define("queryTransformFlow",
-      prompt,
+      prompt, // the prompt you created earlier is passed along as a variable

       dotprompt.Config{
        Model:        model,